Originally published on April 25, 2018. Updated June 26, 2024.

 1. Short project status report template

 This template from the Office template library is short and to the point.
-It has fields to summarize the project status, and give an overview of the project’s key tasks, budget, and issues.
+It has fields to summarize the project status and give an overview of its key tasks, budget, and issues.

 Download: Office.com (Word)